The Legend of Buddha: Plot

 Mahamaya has a dream where a white elephant visits her and she miraculously becomes pregnant.
 An astrologer tells Suddhodana and Mahamaya that they will have a son.
 Mahamaya gives birth to the baby boy in the garden under a tree.
 The astrologer says the boy will be a different leader who will save mankind.
 Suddhodana says he would rather the child rule the kingdom and promises to provide him a life of luxury.
 The boy is named Siddhartha.

 Asita bursts into tears upon seeing baby Siddhartha, saying he will save humankind.
 He also predicts that Mahamaya will die soon.
 Mahamaya dies in her sleep, and Siddhartha grows up having a sheltered life of a prince.
 Suddhodana sends Siddhartha to Vishwamitra to prepare him for eventually becoming king.
 When Vishwamitra begins teaching Siddhartha, he is surprised that he already knows how to recite scriptures and is skilled in counting and arithmetic, as well.
 He bows down to Siddhartha in reverence.

 Once, Siddhartha's cousin shoots his arrow at a swan, and Siddhartha says they must nurse it back to health and let it back into the sky.
 Asita says the bird belongs to Siddhartha because he had mercy and protected it.
 On a stroll around the countryside with his father, Siddhartha is initially mesmerized by the beauty of nature.
 Then, he also sees pain in nature, such as several animals being preyed upon by others, and hunters killing animals.
 He becomes sad at this sight of power and exploitation.

 As Siddhartha grows up, he continues to think about the suffering.
 Suddhodana does not understand why Siddhartha is not happy even though he has all the luxuries of a prince.
 Suddhodana arranges a festival to find Siddhartha a suitable woman.
-Siddhartha chooses Yashodhara, the daughter of King Suprabuddha.
-Siddhartha wins the warrior competition, proving himself worthy of Yashodhara's hand in marriage.
+Siddhartha chooses Yasodhara, the daughter of King Suprabuddha.
+Siddhartha wins the warrior competition, proving himself worthy of Yasodhara's hand in marriage.
 They get married in an extravagant ceremony.
-Suddhodana tells Yashodhara that no mention of death, pain, or sickness should be made to Siddhartha to keep him happy.
+Suddhodana tells Yasodhara that no mention of death, pain, or sickness should be made to Siddhartha to keep him happy.
 At night, Siddhartha has strange dreams about a larger purpose.
 In the morning, Siddhartha asks his maid what lies beyond the palace gates.
 He resolves to journey into the city to experience the world beyond his palace for the first time.
 Suddhodana orders that Siddhartha only see good in his visit so weak populations like the blind and elderly are ordered locked in their homes for the day.
 Siddhartha is flattered to see so many happy people under his rule until he sees an old man and someone explains to him that everyone becomes old and dies eventually.
 He becomes disturbed upon learning this reality of life.